George Mendonsa, sailor kissing woman in iconic V-J Day photo, dies

 The photo by Alfred Eisenstaedt became one of the most famous photographs of the 20th century.

 It was years before Mendonsa and Friedman were confirmed to be the couple.
-Friedman died in 2016 at the age of 92.
+Friedman died in 2016 at age 92.

 Mendonsa died two days before his 96th birthday.